Services provided

 One or more of these symptoms can be present, with or without the “classic” symptoms of allergy.

-The history of the patient is very important, because the usual allergy tests are notorious for failing to diagnose reactivity to dust and mold.
-For the management of allergic conditions read see here or read You have allergies but medications do not help you enough; SLIT or LDA.
+The history of the patient is very important, because the usual allergy tests are notorious for failing to diagnose reactivity to dust and/or mold.
+For the management of allergic conditions click here or read You have allergies but medications do not help you enough; SLIT or LDA.

 This is a very common occurrence.
-While the explanation is simple, it is elusive.
+While the explanation is simple, it is elusive to most people.
 For an in-depth discussion on this issue please see “Management of the Allergic Patient.
-The Role of Different Diagnostic Tests” published by Dr. Saporta in the Townsend letter .
+The Role of Different Diagnostic Tests” published by Dr. Saporta in the Townsend letter.
 Succinctly, the most common tests used to diagnose allergies have very poor diagnostic capability.

 Even the blood tests for allergy fail to diagnose many allergens as they usually only determine the presence of IgE which is not the only marker of allergies.
 If the vaccine contains only the allergens evidenced by a test of poor diagnostic capability, the result of the treatment will be, at best, mediocre.